ImperialCollegeLondon/ReCoDE-LaTeX-PhD-Template/README.md

          latexmk -pdf -lualatex main.tex
          ```
        - Ensure **Biber** runs for references (BibLaTeX workflow).

-      -Note: If you do not have access to the repository, contact the [Early Career Researcher Institute](https://www.imperial.ac.uk/early-career-researcher-institute/).
+    - Note: If you do not have access to the repository, contact the [Early Career Researcher Institute](https://www.imperial.ac.uk/early-career-researcher-institute/).

 ---